Mycology, pathogenesis, and epidemiology of blastomycosis

 The basic mycology, pathogenesis, and epidemiology of blastomycosis will be reviewed here.
 The clinical manifestations and treatment of blastomycosis are discussed separately.
 (See "Clinical manifestations and diagnosis of blastomycosis" and "Treatment of blastomycosis".)

 Phylogenetic analysis of 78 clinical and environmental isolates of B. dermatitidis from different geographic regions has revealed two distinct species of the fungus, B. dermatitidis and B. gilchristii .
 B. gilchristii was isolated from two North American locations known to be hyperendemic for blastomycosis, the Kenora region of Ontario and the Eagle River region of Wisconsin.
-The authors speculated about whether the high rates of infection in these areas might be due to B. gilchristii being a more pathogenic species or whether favorable environmental factors allowed emergence of this species.
-Additional studies are needed using isolates from other sites to establish the prevalence of B. gilchristii.
+There is speculation as to whether the high rates of infection in these areas might be due to B. gilchristii being a more pathogenic species or whether favorable environmental factors allowed emergence of this species.

 - McDonough ES, Lewis AL. Blastomyces dermatitidis: production of the sexual stage.
 Science 1967; 156:528.